NetApp/trident/README.md

 their dependencies and can be run from within it.
 See the [REST API](#rest-api) section for more details.

+### Cluster Access

+SolidFire backends create LUNs using a VAG named `trident`.
+The VAG must be created before creating volumes on the backend, and it must have the IQN of each host that will mount Trident volumes mapped to it.

-Finally, the SolidFire and ONTAP SAN backends create LUNs using a VAG and iGroup, respectively, named `trident`.
-Both the VAG and the iGroup must be created before creating volumes on the backend, and they must have the IQN of each host that will mount Trident volumes mapped into them.
-ONTAP SAN backends allow the administrator to specify a different iGroup for Trident to use (see [ONTAP Configurations](#ontap-configurations) for further details); any such iGroup must also have the same hosts mapped into it.
+Data ONTAP SAN backends create LUNs using an iGroup named `trident`.
+The iGroup must be created before creating volumes on the backend, and it must have the IQN of each host that will mount Trident volumes mapped to it.
+Data ONTAP SAN backends allow the administrator to specify a different iGroup for Trident to use (see [ONTAP Configurations](#ontap-configurations) for further details); any such iGroup must also have the same hosts mapped into it.
 An example for how to create an ONTAP SAN iGroup is available [here](http://netapp.github.io/blog/2016/06/08/netapp-persistent-storage-in-kubernetes-using-ontap-and-iscsi/).

+E-Series iSCSI backends create LUNs using a Host Group named `trident`.
+The Host Group must contain a Host definition for each member of the cluster.
+Both the Hosts and Host Group must exist before creating volumes on the backend.

 ## Deploying Trident